-Located on Haudenosaunee and Anishinaabe, traditional territories. ssmu.ca | (514) 398-6800 | 3600 rue McTavish, Suite 1200, Montréal, QC, H3A 0G3
+Located on Haudenosaunee and Anishinaabe, traditional territories.
+(514) 398-6800 | ssmu.ca | 3600 rue McTavish, Suite 1200, Montréal, QC, H3A 0G3

-- b.
+- a.
+The Vice-President of Sustainability and Operations shall, as a part of their annual report, consider their involvement in any initiatives that fall within the parameters of this Internal Regulations.
+This shall include equity, sustainability, and accessibility actions or changes, and suggestions for actionable items in the future. - b.
 The Accessibility Committee shall present a summary of all accessibility-related affairs, as well as suggestions for further improvement of accessibility by SSMU. - c.
 The Office of the Indigenous Affairs Commissioner shall present on the status of the Society's mandates involving Indigenous affairs. - d.
-The Sustainability Commissioners, in collaboration with the Vice-President (Sustainability and Operations), shall present a summary of all sustainability-related affairs, as well as suggestions for further improvement of sustainability by SSMU.
+The Sustainability Commissioners, in collaboration with the Vice President of Sustainability and Operations, shall present a summary of all sustainability-related affairs, as well as suggestions for further improvement of sustainability by SSMU.